hagen-larsen-hl/3MusketeersAndARifleman/docs/ProjectPlan.md

-# Name of our Project goes here
+# Hustle

 ## Project Overview
 This project will provide a system for a community to use to schedule and perform yardwork.
 This system will allow customers to submit a job they need done from the following types: Lawn Mowing, Leaf Raking, and Snow Shoveling.
 Employees of this system will be able to accept jobs and recieve an agreed upon wage from the customer for doing said job.
-Both the customer and the employee will be able to review each other and prevent doing business together again if needed.
+Both the customer and the employee will be able to review each other.

 ## Team Organization
 Project Manager: Bennett DenBleyker (Subject to change during different sprints)